 - Increased urination

 The scary thing is that it only takes a tiny amount of antifreeze ingestion for it to be fatal.
-Make sure this product is stored in a secure cabinet away from the ground where your dog cannot get to it.
+Ensure this product is stored in a secure cabinet away from the ground where your dog cannot get to it.

 It’s not something that immediately springs to mind when you think “poisonous for dogs.”
-But there are some fairly common house plants that are toxic to dogs.
+But some fairly common house plants are toxic to dogs.